newericg/thegame/README.md

 ## Installation

 Clone or download this project, open the index.html file in your browser and have Fun.
-Or just click in this [link](https://heitorgodau.github.io/ironquest-the-game/)!

 ## Usage example

 Instructions to play this game: